bormaxi8080/osint-timeline/DRAFT.md

 Hyperbacked - it stores secrets securely using printable PDFs that contain encrypted QR-Codes.
 The encrypted backup can optionally be sharded, so that it can be distributed across many trusted people, with only a configurable subset of shards being required to decrypt the secret: https://github.com/Twometer/hyperbacked

+Chiasmodon is an OSINT tool designed to assist in the process of gathering information about a target domain.
+Its primary functionality revolves around searching for domain-related data, including domain emails, domain credentials, CIDRs , ASNs , and subdomains, the tool also allows users to search Google Play application ID: https://github.com/chiasmod0n/chiasmodon

+`onionpipe` forwards ports on the local host to remote Onion addresses as Tor hidden services and vice-versa: https://github.com/cmars/onionpipe

+Airclap - Send any file to any device - cross platform, ultra fast and easy to use.
+We aim to help you enjoy life rather than waste time on file transfers: https://github.com/Gentleflow/Airclap

 ----

 Tauri - Build smaller, faster, and more secure desktop applications with a web frontend: https://github.com/tauri-apps/tauri